 Over 4,000 kinds of roach species live in the world, with around seventy types in the United States.
 But only a few are in residential homes and commercial properties.
 The most common ones we can spot are American, German, Oriental, and brown-banded cockroaches.

 While these social insects look the same, with all of them having oval-shaped bodies, you should be able to tell and identify them apart.
-The best way to do this is by looking at and paying attention to their different body shades.
+The best way to do this is by looking at and observing their different body shades.

 For instance, American roaches possess a reddish-brown color.
 On the other hand, brown-banded roaches have a striking banding on their wings.
-And while Oriental cockroaches are black and shiny, German cockroaches have tan to light brown body shades with dark stripes.
+While Oriental cockroaches are black and shiny, German cockroaches have tan to light brown body shades with dark stripes.

 Why Are There So Many Roaches In My House?